ipfs/community/dignified-js.md

 #### ...for consumers

-Consumers of our modules should not have to think about what build system or what features of ES2015 we are using, unless they want to.
+Consumers of our modules should not have to think about our set up, unless they want to.
-So they have three ways of consuming our code where they don’t have to think about this and one way where they can configure things to their liking.
+So we provide four different ways of consuming our code.

-For use in the browser there is regular and a minified version in the npm release which you can use for example through [npmcdn](https://npmcdn.com/) to easily embed them into your html
+For use in the browser through script tags there is regular and a minified version in the npm release.
+An example of using those is through [npmcdn](https://npmcdn.com/),

 ```html
 <script src="https://npmcdn.com/ipfs-api/dist/index.js"></script>